nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

          pip3 install west

 You only need to do this once.

+.. _west_update:

-Like any other Python package, the west bootstrapper is updated regularly.
+Like any other Python package, the west tool is updated regularly.
 Therefore, remember to regularly check for updates:

 .. tabs::